Electrical and Electronic Systems

 Course learning outcomes

-• Apply circuit laws, theorems and methods of systematic analysis to predict the steady state behaviour of simple linear DC and AC circuits
+• Determine the steady state behaviour of simple linear DC and AC circuits using fundamental circuit laws and theorems.

 • Explain the transient behaviour of RC and RL circuits

-• Explain the operation of circuits using transistors in switching mode to achieve a variable DC output
+• Explain the operation of circuits using transistors in switching mode.

-• Demonstrate practical electronic skills, by constructing of simple electronic circuits on breadboard and testing the circuits using electronic test equipment
+• Demonstrate practical electronic skills, by constructing or simulating simple electronic circuits and using electronic test equipment and prototyping hardware.

 Prerequisite(s)